BovReg/atacseq-workshop-limoges/docs/nf-core.rst

 `here <https://github.com/nf-core/atacseq/blob/master/nextflow_schema.json>`__.

 The chosen non-default parameters are dumped into a JSON file called ``nf-params.json``.
-This file can be provided to new executions using the ``-params-file`` flag.
+This file can be provided to new executions using the ``--params-in`` flag.
 See below an example of a params JSON file:

 .. literalinclude:: ../nf-core/examples/nf-params.json
 	:language: json

 It is a good practice in terms of reproducibility to explicitly indicate the version (revision) of the pipeline that you want to use.
-This is done using the ``-r`` flag e.g. ``nf-core launch atacseq -params-file nf-params.json -r 1.2.2``.
+This is done using the ``-r`` flag e.g. ``nf-core launch atacseq --params-in nf-params.json -r dev``.

 nf-core configs and profiles
 ----------------------------